 The good news is, sleepiness when meditating is something that we can work with.
 Wakefulness is a goal that we can achieve, and there are actions that we can take to do so.
 I ranked the suggestions below from how useful I have found them for overcoming drowsiness, from most down to least.
 I invite you to give some of them a try.

 The most important advice I can give someone who is falling asleep when trying to meditate is:

-* If you are already standing up and still drowsy, then start slowly walking back and forth.
+- If you are already standing and still falling asleep, then start slowly walking back and forth.

 Many people think of meditation as something we practice only while sitting on a cushion or chair.
 But in the ancient Buddhist scriptures, The Buddha purportedly recommended four postures as most suitable for formal meditation – sitting, standing, walking, and lying down.